Published: December 7, 2025

 The selection, or conditional control structure in C++, is about making choices based on conditions.
-For instance, if we want to say "hello" only when the user is female, and say "bye" when the user is male, we use a conditional statement to make that choice.
-Letβs look at an example to make it clearer.
+For instance, to say "hello" only when the user is female, and say "bye" when the user is male, a conditional statement makes that choice.

 #include <iostream>